jeremejazz/gospelslides/content/presentations/gods-simple-plan-of-salvation/index.md

 +++
-title="Gods Simple Plan of Salvation" date= 2025-06-30T12:37:10+08:00 description = "The most important question of life.
-Your joy or sorrow for all eternity depends on your answer" summary = "The most important question of life.
+title="God's Simple Plan of Salvation" date= 2025-06-30T12:37:10+08:00 description = "This is the most important question of life.
+Your joy or sorrow for all eternity depends on your answer" summary = "This is the most important question of life.
 Your joy or sorrow for all eternity depends on your answer" draft= false tags = ["tracts", "gospel"]
 [slides]